rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 # MediationAdapter

-The module `MediationAdapter` is an SDK to connect with the mediation function of other SDK products.
+The module `MediationAdapter` is a SDK to serve ad with other SDK product through the mediation feature.
-Currently we only have the support for ad banner feature of `GoogleAdsMobile` SDK.
+Currently we support the ad banner feature of `GoogleAdsMobile` SDK.

 ---

 ## How to Use

-### Prepare `GoogleAdsMobile`
+### Prepare `GoogleAdsMobile` SDK

 #### Admob ad Unit